Mississippi State Department of Health

 Factors to Consider for a New Site

 Factors to consider for a new site are the number of persons to be served, services to be provided, staffing, and cost.
-All WIC Local Agency sites shall perform certification, issuance, nutrition counseling, and referral services.
+All WIC Local Agency sites shall perform certification, issuance, nutrition counseling and referral services.

-The WIC State Agency shall evaluate, at a minimum, the following: location/ participant accessibility, relative need in the area, the number of persons to be served, services to be provided, staffing, budget, equipment needs, and ability to serve the projected caseload.
 A site must operate under all policies and procedures in the MSDH WIC Policy and Procedure Manual, and comply with Civil Rights FNS-113-1, pages 20-21, C and D.

 Application Review Process